mixstam1821/ERMES/README.md

 **Advanced interactive explorer for ERA5 reanalysis data, built in Python with Bokeh.**

-Visualize, analyze, and download atmospheric and oceanic variables with high precision for recent decades and historical weather events.
+Load, visualize and analyze atmospheric and oceanic variables with high precision for recent decades and historical weather events.

 > **Note:** ERA5 data is updated with a delay.
 Please use data up to the last completed month—data for the current month may not yet be available.